latest nhpb_banner 1__compressed2

 In December of each year, the agency and its partner churches administers a Christmas assistance program to provide gifts and clothing to children from income qualified families and senior citizens.
 Donors from throughout the county allow people to adopt a needy individual or family and purchase items on the client’s wish list.
 The non-profit then collects the gifts and distributes them.

 More details can be obtained from the churches that are part of the Hudson County Catholic Charity organization.
-Call them at (201) 798 - 9960, or stop by for details.
+The main Family Services are run from 249 Virginia Avenue Jersey City, NJ 07304.
+Call them at (201) 798-9925 or (201) 798 - 9960, or stop by for details.

 By Jon McNamara